Ty France Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is first in the league with a collective 9.7 strikeouts per nine innings.
+- The Twins pitching staff is No. 1 in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins allow the seventh-fewest home runs in baseball (108 total, 1.1 per game).
+- The Twins give up the ninth-fewest home runs in baseball (110 total, 1.1 per game).

-- The righty last pitched on Thursday against the Seattle Mariners, when he threw 6 1/3 innings, allowing two earned runs while giving up three hits.
+- The right-hander's most recent appearance was on Thursday against the Seattle Mariners, when he tossed five innings, surrendering two earned runs while giving up six hits.

-- The 35-year-old has amassed an ERA of 5.10, with 10.6 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.